GenericName1911/CR-Interface/README.md

+# NOTE: Yes the latest release is broken.
+I will fix it soon!!
+---
 # CR-Interface

 This tool is a closed-source modding utility for Clash Royale, designed to simulate an interactive arena.
 It converts user-selected tiles into game coordinates, which are saved to a file named `coordinates.csv` and can be injected into the apk with [REDACTED] methods.